Bicycle Accident Attorney in Dallas, Abilene, and Amarillo, Texas

 Can a Biker be Liable for a Car-Bicycle Accident?

 After a bike accident, it’s important to contact one of our personal injury attorneys.
 We’ll help you determine who is at fault for the accident – the driver or the cyclist.
-Even if fault is shared, you can still receive partial compensation for your damages if you are less than 50% at fault for the accident.
-This is known as modified comparative negligence, and it is a consideration in all Texas negligence cases.
+Even if the fault is shared, you can still receive partial compensation for your damages if you are less than 50% at fault for the accident.
+This is known as modified comparative negligence, a consideration in all Texas negligence cases.

 Bicycle Laws in Texas

 Cyclists are subject to the same laws as the operators of other vehicles in Texas.
 This includes requirements to stop at stop lights and stop signs, yield right-of-way when required, and follow all other applicable laws.
 The exception is when the law specifies that it applies to motor vehicles.

 Texas has a few laws that specifically apply to cyclists:

 - A cyclist shall ride as close to the right curb when riding on a roadway.
 Exceptions to this rule include circumstances in which a cyclist is turning left or passing another vehicle.